mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	else:
 		continue

-The lack of a ``switch`` statement in Python is a little unfortunate. **Layer-cake** includes the concept of machines, which tackles the issue of dispatching head on.
+Which can become cumbersome especially when mixed with loops.
+Use of ``match-case`` might produce clearer code. **Layer-cake** includes the concept of machines, which tackles the issue of dispatching head on.
 A guide to the definition of machines can be found :ref:`here<functions-and-machines>`.
-A machine approach has also been used for the creation of a :ref:`test client<simulating-http-clients>`.
+A machine approach has also been adopted for the creation of a :ref:`test client<simulating-http-clients>`.

 Perhaps the most important aspect to this initial implementation is the fundamentally asynchronous approach to the processing of an HTTP request message.
 HTTP clients are restricted to a synchronous, request-response interaction with HTTP servers.
 There is no such constraint